unbibium/oswald-matrix/README.md

 * `comp.prg`: A standard demo that runs with SYS 12288.
 * `matrix-49152.prg`: some ML routines designed for BASIC integration.

+I've attached a BASIC program `cpunk.prg` which will use `matrix-49152.prg` to both run the Matrix animation, and draw large text.

 BASIC integration version
 =========================